mark-watson/Java-AI-Book/manuscript/kgn.md

  } LIMIT 30
 ~~~~~~~~

 This listing was manually edited to fit page width.
+In lines 34-36, we are trying to find a triple stating which country Seattle is in.
+Please note that this triple matching pattern is generated as one line but I had to manually edit it here to fit the page width.

-In lines ?-??
-TBD, we are trying to find a triple stating which country Seattle is in.
-There is no triple matching the following statement in the DBPedia knowledge base so the variable **country2** is not bound and the query returns no results for the variable **country**:
+The triple matching pattern in lines 34-36 must match some triple in DBPedia or no results will be returned.
+In other words this matching pattern is mandatory.
+The four optional matching patterns in lines 38-49 specify triple patterns that may be matched.
+In this example there is no triple matching the following statement in the DBPedia knowledge base so the variable **country2** is not bound and the query returns no results for the variable **country**:

 {lang="sparql",linenos=off}
 ~~~~~~~~
 <http://dbpedia.org/resource/Seattle> <http://dbpedia.org/ontology/country> ?country2
 ~~~~~~~~

-Notice also the syntax for **GROUP_CONCAT**, for example:
+Notice also the syntax for **GROUP_CONCAT** used in lines 27-33, for example:

 {lang="sparql",linenos=off}
 ~~~~~~~~
   (GROUP_CONCAT (DISTINCT ?country2; SEPARATOR=' | ') AS ?country)
 ~~~~~~~~

 This collects all values assigned to the binding variable **?country2** into a string value using the separator string " | ".
-Using **DISTINCT** with **GROUP_CONCAT** conveniently discards duplicate bindings for the variable **?country2**.
+Using **DISTINCT** with **GROUP_CONCAT** conveniently discards duplicate bindings for binding variables like **?country2**.

 Now that we have looked at SPARQL examples using **OPTIONAL** and **GROUP_CONCAT**, the templates at the end of the following listing should be easier to understand.

-The methods **genericResults** and **genericAsString** are not currently used in this example but I leave them as easy way to get information, given any entity URI.
+The methods **genericResults** and **genericAsString** in the following listing are not currently used in this example but I leave them as easy way to get information, given any entity URI.
+You are likely to use these if you use the code for KGN in your projects.

-For each entity type, for example *city*, I wrote one method like **cityResults** that returns an instance of **QueryResult** calculated by using the library from the chapter *Semantic Web*.
+For each entity type, for example *city*, I wrote one method like **cityResults** that returns an instance of **QueryResult** calculated by using the **JenaApis** library from the chapter *Semantic Web*.
 For each entity type there is another method, like **cityAsString** that converts an instance of **QueryResult** to a formatted string for display.

+We use the code pattern seen in lines 29-30 for each entity type.
+We use the static method **String.format**  to replace occurrences of **%s** in the entity template string with the string representation of entity URIs.

 {lang="java",linenos=on}
 ~~~~~~~~